Cannabis Flowering Stage: Get Higher Yields & Make the Most From Your Budding Pot Plants

 Sometime around Week 5, your ladies will begin to flower.
 In case it’s not clear, the cannabis plant’s flowers or “buds” are what most people harvest and consume, so this stage is all about maximizing the yield, size and quality of these flowers to ensure the best possible harvest.

 As the name suggests, with autoflower plants, the flowering process happens automatically around the five-week mark, and lasts somewhere around 2-4 weeks, depending on several factors.
-Here’s what to expect over this next stage and what you need:
+Here’s what to expect over this next stage and what you need.

 MATERIALS You Need